jthorton/qube-ml-md/README.md

 #### MM/ML Simulations

 We can also use the script to create a hybrid system using ani2x.
 To do this we have to add a flag to tell the script we want a hybrid system and then tell it the residue name of the solute molecule we want to apply ani2x to.
+Note the platforms `CUDA` or `OpenCL` must be used here.

 ```
 python run_md.py mixture.pdb coumarin_parsley.xml acetonitrile_parsley.xml 2 -p CUDA